JackLamb99/the-missing-brother/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/desktop/) - Wireframes were created using the Balsamiq desktop application.
 - [Free Convert](https://www.freeconvert.com/) - Used to convert all images to WEBP format for improved compression without quality loss.
 - [Night Cafe](https://creator.nightcafe.studio/) - Used to create the custom background images based on scene descriptions.

+## Deployment

+### Version Control

+The project was developed using the VS Code desktop application and pushed to the remote repository, [the-missing-brother](https://github.com/JackLamb99/the-missing-brother), on GitHub.

+The following git commands were used in the terminal throughout its creation to push code to the remote repository:

+- `git add [file]` or `git add .` - This command was used to add the file(s) to the staging area before they were committed.
+- `git commit –m "[commit message]"` - This command was used to commit changes to the local repository queue.
+- `git push` - This command was used to push all committed code to the remote repository on GitHub.

+### Deployment to GitHub Pages

+The site was deployed to GitHub Pages, the steps to deploy are as follows:

+1. In your GitHub repository, navigate to the *Settings* tab.
+2. In the left-hand menu, click on *Pages*.
+3. Under the *Build and deployment* section, select *Deploy from a branch*.
+4. In the *Branch* dropdown, choose *main* (or the appropriate branch) and leave the folder set to */ (root)* if it appears.
+5. Click *Save*.
+6. After a few moments, a live link to the deployed site will appear at the top of the page.
+<br>*Note: You may need to refresh the page to see the link after saving.*

+The live link can be found here - https://jacklamb99.github.io/the-missing-brother/

+### Cloning the Repository Locally

+1. Open the GitHub repository you want to clone.
+2. Click the green *Code* button under the repository name.
+3. Under the *HTTPS* tab, click the copy icon next to the repository URL.
+4. Open your IDE or terminal.
+5. In the terminal, type the following command, replacing copied-url with the one you copied:
+`git clone copied-url`
+<br>*Note: Git must be installed on your system for this step to work.
+You can download it [here](https://git-scm.com/downloads).*